KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\contacts\models.py:44`

 **Description**:
-The `Contact.get_label` method in the `Contact` class is likely designed to generate or retrieve a label or identifier for a given contact, which could be used for categorization, display, or organizational purposes within the EeazyCRM application.
+The `Contact.get_label` method in the `Contact` class is likely used to retrieve the label associated with a specific contact in the EeazyCRM system.
+It is called by any function or method that requires the label information of a contact.

 ---